kessler/redshift-cli/README.md

 node redshift-cli.js --configPath=....
 ```

-Willl start the cli execute start.js in the context of the CLI
+Will start the cli execute start.js in the context of the CLI

 ###### optional config (add to above hashes)
 {
 	"overrideS3SecurityCredentials": {